Updated: Feb 3

 Something that rings true to most people I meet.
 We all seem to have a genuine desire to be able to look ourselves in the mirror at the end of the day with a clear conscience.

 The tricky part we all face is staying true to that in the face of our other desires.
 Our passions.
 Our work life and so on.
 It also gets a whole lot trickier when you add directions from God into the mix.

 Abraham and Sarai began with a promise that was from God.
-They encountered the fact of their old age and barrenness of Sarai's womb along the way continually shouting at them.
-"Maybe God could have meant something different"... louder and louder as the years went on.
+They encountered the fact along the way of their old age and 'barrenness of Sarai's womb.
+This fact was continually shouting at them.
+"Maybe God could have meant something different"... the inner voice getting louder and louder as the years went on.
 "Maybe when God said to Abraham that 'out of your own bowels will be your heir', He didn't mean for it to be with Sarai.
 Maybe the maidservant would be ok to get the job done.
 I mean this is the will of God we're talking about here, right?
 Nothing is more important, right?"

 What begins with the Spirit must be guided by the Spirit - from beginning to end.
-We must stay attentive to His voice within our conscience, as well as His clear established values.
+We must endeavour to stay attentive to His voice within our conscience, as well as His clear established values.
 Many times these things will tell us to stay and fight when everything else tells us to run.
-Sometimes they will also tell us to run, when they once had clearly told us to stay.
-Just ask Abraham.
-Later on in their story, God told Abraham to slay that child of promise on an alter.
-Yet the reason Isaac was not slain was because of the constant attentiveness of Abraham to the 'now' voice of God - Also our key in staying attentive and guided through the many twists and turns of His perfect road.
+Other times they will tell us to run, when they once had clearly told us to stay.